 - The procedure if an employee wants to end their employment – period of notice that must be given and how.

 - If the employment isn’t permanent, then the date on which the employment will finish.
 For example, if it is a fixed term contract.

 As well as terms that are expressly contained in a contract there are terms which are either implied or don’t have the same legal force.
 Generally speaking, in a court of law express terms will always override an implied term but there are some instances where this is reversed:

-If you don’t have thorough contracts in place you could be at risk of a constructive or unfair dismissal claim.
-It’s a great idea to talk to an HR or legal professional to make sure your contracts are covering all eventualities.
+If you don’t have thorough contracts in place, you could be at risk of a constructive or unfair dismissal claim.
+It’s a always a good idea to speak to a HR professional or legal expert to make sure your contracts are comprehensive.

 Breathe's employment contracts guide contains free templates that can help you to get started with employment contracts for your team.

 Find out how Breathe can help you to store your different types of employee records today.

 Sarah is a Product Marketing Specialist here at Breathe.
 Always innovating, she loves writing about product releases in an engaging & informative way.
 When she's not coming up with new ideas, she enjoys long walks with her dog, Clifford.